Paul Philippe of Romania: Succession claim

 In the 2000 Romanian presidential election, Hohenzollern was an unsuccessful independent candidate.
 In 2005, Hohenzollern claimed that King Michael created and ran a Nazi state between 1940 and 1944, encouraging and approving the deportation and murder of Romanian Jews; as a result, he called for Michael's execution.
 Writing in The Jerusalem Post, historian Jean Ancel dismissed Hohenzollern's claims and praised the wartime actions of the king and his mother, Queen Helen.
 In 2011, when Michael broke off ties with the House of Hohenzollern-Sigmaringen to form the House of Romania, Paul objected, labelling the move "an inexplicable gesture" severing "historical and dynastic ties" to the German house.

 In December 2011, Hohenzollern was named "Ambassador of Romanian-Chinese Friendship" in Beijing.

 After the 2012 final verdict of the Romanian Supreme Court of Justice recognising Paul as one of King Carol II's heirs, his uncle, King Michael I, reportedly invited Paul to reconciliation talks.

-In Romanian law dynastic rights, titles of nobility and the institution of the Royal House do not exist.